Cheap online shopping

 Get a free mini Money Mantras to print and put in your wallet as a reminder.
 If you're buying a big item, and paying by finance or credit card, use the Budget Planner to work out in advance how much you can afford to pay and whether you can afford any long-term payments.

-If you're looking to buy higher-value goods, then consider taking advantage of the world wide web by clicking to foreign retailers.
-You may be able to pick up bargains (better when the pound is strong).
+If you're looking to buy higher-value goods, then consider branching out to foreign retailers.
+You may be able to pick up some bargains (better when the pound is strong).

-As well as big-name retailers, there are bargains to be had on overseas eBay sites, particularly eBay US for clothes and gadgets (see eBay buying tips).
+As well as big-name retailers, there are bargains to be had on overseas eBay sites, particularly eBay US for clothes and gadgets (though beware import fees and customs charges - see eBay buying tips).

 Clever tool Webprice.eu checks prices across Amazon's sites in France, Germany, Italy and Spain.